MrV1ctor/statsense/README.md

-# Statsense
+# StatSense

 **Prediction stats for Twitch** - A Chrome extension that enhances your Twitch prediction experience with real-time analytics and beautiful visualizations.

-## 📊 What is Statsense?
+## 📊 What is StatSense?

-Statsense is a Chrome extension designed for Twitch viewers who enjoy participating in channel point predictions.
+StatSense is a Chrome extension designed for Twitch viewers who enjoy participating in channel point predictions.
 It enhances the native Twitch prediction experience by displaying real-time historical data, including win/loss history and graphical data of your channel points - all directly integrated into the Twitch UI.

 ## ✨ Key Features